1. Introduction

 You can learn more about pdfkit from here

-3. Comparison of PDF Generation Libraries in Python
+3. Comparison of the 5 Libraries for PDF Generation in Python

 So we have a lot of options to choose from.
 The only question remains which one is more suitable for me.
 I would say it depends on your application and what you actually need to do.